JakubTomaszewski/Deep-Learning-Course/README.md

 ## Course structure

-The course comprised 15 lectures, 12 seminars and 6 graded projects.
+The course comprised:

+- 15 lectures - 30h
+- 12 seminars - 30h
+- 6 graded projects - individual work at home

 All code has been written in Python combined with libraries such as PyTorch, TorchVision, scikit-learn, OpenCV and HuggingFace Transformers.

 ## Concepts covered during Seminars and Projects: